 The Best Mixed Berry Pie

-Sure you can enjoy an apple pie or a cherry pie.
-The best way to really indulge your sweet tooth is with a mixed berry pie.
-All of the textures and different sweet notes all hit your senses at once.
+Sure, you can enjoy an apple pie or a cherry pie.
+A mixed berry pie is the best way to indulge your sweet tooth.
+All of the textures and different sweet notes hit your senses at once.
 It’s a culinary dream!

 When we first tasted the Fruit of the Forest Pie, we knew we had to recreate it at home.
 This homemade mixed berry pie is the result of a few different versions.
 It has the perfect balance of sweetness with tartness and a nice flaky crust.